fbef0102/Rotoblin-AZMod/README.md

     * Tank won't get stumbled by a door

   * **Witch:**
-    * Fixes the Witch not dying from a perfectly aligned shotgun blast due to the random nature of the pellet spread
     * Announce in chat when a Which has spawned
     * Damage dealt to witch is announced after witch dies, or when the witch successfully scratches a player.
     * Enlarge witch personal space: 500 (vanilla: 100)